-Sounds Made Up: (True) Tales from the History of Science—April 27
+Sounds Made Up (True) Tales from the History of Science

-I am once again working with Secret Pants, a local group of comedians, to put together a show that takes a lighthearted look at episodes from the history of science.
+Once again I had the chance to work with Secret Pants, a local group of comedians, to put together a show that takes a lighthearted look at episodes from the history of science.
 This year I will be talking about 17th-century extraterrestrials.
 Three other historians—returning again are Elly Truitt, and Mike Yudell, and newcomer Audra Wolfe—will pair up with other comedians for a two hours of fun.
 Sounds Made Up has become one of the most popular parts of the Philadelphia Science Festival.
 Buy your tickets here and come learn a little about the history of science and have a good laugh at the same time.

 As part of a mini-course on the history of medicine, I spoke to middle school students about the theory of humoral medicine from antiquity through Benjamin Rush.
 We talked about what the humors were and how they seemed to be related to certain season, how physicians tried to regulate the humors through diet and activity, how physicians resorted to more interventionist techniques such as purgatives and the ever popular bleeding, and how bleeding patients was perfectly reasonable in this context.
 The students got a chance to read and wonder at clinical observations from the medieval world.
 All this was in preparation for a visit to the Mütter Museum.